ankschoubey/old-blog/_posts/2020-06-30-marketing-money.md

 Beats is not at the place it was in it's hype years now.
 That is likely because Apple (it's now parent company) has decided to focus more on product quality.

 Over marketing a product while ignoring quality mean you get the initial sales but they as time passes you have to deal with user start disliking you.

-## Privacy
-...writing in progress...

-## Putting ads on every god damn blank space
-...writing in progress...